mitchelldmiller/quick-mail-wp-plugin/index.md

 Send a Web page, file, or message from the command line with quick-mail command for [WP-CLI](https://wp-cli.org/).

+** Does not use the Gutenberg editor. **

 Edit messages with [TinyMCE](https://codex.wordpress.org/TinyMCE) to add images, rich text and [shortcodes](https://codex.wordpress.org/Shortcode).

-Mail is sent with user's name and email.
-Recognizes credentials from [Mailgun](https://wordpress.org/plugins/mailgun/) and [Sendgrid](https://wordpress.org/plugins/sendgrid-email-delivery-simplified/) plugins.
+Uses sender's name, sets reply to sender's address.
+Recognizes settings from [Mailgun](https://wordpress.org/plugins/mailgun/), [SparkPost](https://wordpress.org/plugins/sparkpost/) and [Sendgrid](https://wordpress.org/plugins/sendgrid-email-delivery-simplified/) plugins.

 Multiple files from up to six directories (folders) can be attached to a message.